servirtium/README/starting-a-new-implementation.md

      ... request headers, request body, response headers, response body ...
 ```

+Most likely your well-factored code makes it easy to record a series of interactions.

 ## 5. Extract the library from the climate demo, to its own repo